Acne - Medical Condition

 In women, these hormones can also cause acne during the menstrual cycle, and that’s why women often find that acne continues into adulthood.

 Eating junk food and chocolate normally has nothing to do with acne.
-Greasy hair and skin also doesn’t cause acne, but they’re often a sign of overactive sebaceous glands, which can cause acne.
-Research suggests that stress may worsen existing acne, but it doesn’t cause it.
+Greasy hair and skin also don’t directly cause acne on their own, but they’re often a sign of overactive sebaceous glands, which can cause acne.
+Research suggests that stress may worsen existing acne, but it doesn’t cause it directly.

 A tendency to get acne can run in families.
 Family history can increase the chances of getting severe acne.
 However, the role of family history is less certain for mild acne, as young adolescents commonly have mild acne regardless of family history.

-Things that irritate your skin can also cause acne.
+Things that irritate your skin can also cause or worsen acne.
 These include:

 Acne symptoms vary from person to person.
 They include: